Existence for Stable Rotating Star-Planet Systems: Variational formulation and Statement of Main Results

 In general, the angular momentum $\mathbf{J}$ is not 0.
 But under the constraint $J_z(\rho,v)=J$, where $J_z$ denotes the $z$-component of the angular momentum $\mathbf{J}$, if we know $\widetilde{\rho}$ is a local (w.r.t the topology induced by Wasserstein $L^\infty$ distance) minimizer over ${R}_0\left(\mathbb{R}^3\right)$ of $E_J(\rho)$, then $\widetilde{\rho}$ is a solution to (\ref{EP'}).
 Note the internal energy and gravitational potential energy are rotation‑invariant, and physically we expect celestial bodies to be rotating rather than stationary.
 Therefore, we can further define

 where $\omega=\frac{J}{I\left(\rho\right)}$ and $R_\theta$ is a rotation map about $x_3$ axis given in Definition \ref{notations}, then $({\rho}(t, x), v(t, x))$ gives a uniform rotating star-planet system.
 Here ``rotating'' means the orbital revolution around each other, while the rotations of objects around their own axes are not considered.
 Moreover, $E(\rho,v)$ is local minimum, and $({\rho}(t, x), v(t, x))$ is solution to (\ref{EP}).
-We will discuss these results in details in Theorem \ref{Properties of LEM}.
+We will discuss these results in detail in Theorem \ref{Properties of LEM}.

 For prescribed angular momentum, we also know the energy $E_J(\rho)$ is bounded from below on ${R}_0\left(\mathbb{R}^3\right)$ by the non-rotating energy $e_0$.
-However, as in Morgan \cite{Mor02}, McCann \cite[Section 3]{McC06} demonstrates that this bound --- although approached --- will not be attained, see also \cite{McC94}.
+However, as in Morgan \cite{Mor02}, McCann \cite[Section 3]{McC06} demonstrates that this bound --- although approached --- will not be attained, see also \cite{McC94, Che26G1}.
 Therefore, instead of searching for a global energy minimizer in star-planet system, we adopt McCann's strategy \cite{McC06}: first establishing the existence of a constrained minimizer of $E_J(\rho)$, and then proving that it is also a local minimizer under the appropriate topology induced by Wasserstein $L^\infty$ distance.

-Due to this uniform rotation observation, in the presence of 2-body systems, although the systems rotate in universe, after fixing a time, we can still assume that they fall within two disjoint regions $\Omega_m$ and $\Omega_{1-m}$, widely separated relative to $\frac{J^2}{\mu^{2}}$, where $\mu=m(1-m)$ is their reduced mass.
-Note that the same symbol $\mu$ is also used as for Lebesgue measure, provided no ambiguity arises.
+Due to this uniform rotation observation, in the presence of 2-body systems, although the systems rotate in universe, after fixing a time, we can still assume that they fall within two disjoint regions $\Omega_m$ and $\Omega_{1-m}$, widely separated relative to $\frac{J^2}{\mu_r^{2}}$, where $\mu_r=m(1-m)$ is their reduced mass.
 For the planet's mass $m \in(0,1)$ and the star's mass $(1-m)$, we consider $E_J(\rho)$ is minimized subject to the constraint

 where $\Omega_m$ and $\Omega_{1-m}$ are subsets of $\mathbb{R}^3$, which are given in the following.
 Note $W_{m}$, $\Omega_m$ and $\Omega_{1-m}$ are actually related to both $m$ and $J$.

 Fix two points $y_m$ and $y_{1-m}$ in $\mathbb{R}^3$ from the plane $z=0$, which are separated by